 Call it COVID lockdown or just looking for something new to perk up life during a pandemic, but I purchased a mini projector.
-Specifically, the TOUMEI mini projector.
+Specifically, the TOUMEI mini projector (Amazon affiliate link).
 Why a mini projector?
 With so many sources of entertainment being closed as a result of COVID, I figured, why not create my own movie theatre or drive-in.
 When you stop to think of it, a mini projector is a great source of entertainment on several levels.

 Why the TOUMEI Mini Projector

 Not having much experience with mini projectors, my requirements were few.
 I wanted something small enough to carry around if necessary, energy-efficient enough to run on a Jackery (Amazon affiliate link) portable generator and versatile enough to connect with a PlayStation 4.
 The TOUMEI does all of that very well.
 There were smaller mini projectors; small enough to fit in a back pocket, but some lacked certain features.